RainbowMiner/RainbowMiner/README.md

 - **ServerPort** = enter the server's ports
 - **ServerUser** = enter the server's username (if auth)
 - **ServerPassword** = enter the server's password
+- **EnableServerConfig** = set to "1" to use the server's config files on this rig
+- **ServerConfigName** = list of config files to be downloaded if "EnableServerConfig" is set to "1".
+Possible values are "algorithms","coins","config","miners","ocprofiles","pools"
+- **ExcludeServerConfigVars** = list of parameter names if config.txt, that should -not- be overwritten with server values (best is to leave it as is)

 For Server (Runmode=server) setup:
 - **APIport** = enter a free web-interface port localhost:<port> [default=4000]